A mild Girsanov formula: Introduction and setting of the problem

 We end this section with some comments about identities \eqref{e1.12} and \eqref{e1.14}.
 First we note that the classical Girsanov formula describes the law of $Z_x$ in terms of the Wiener measure on $C([0,T];H)$, and so, does not provide any information about the asymptotic behaviour of $Z_x$.
-Instead the mild Girsanov formula \blu allows \nor to guess the explicit form of the invariant measure $\nu$ of $P_t,\,t\ge 0$ \blu in case this measure exists. \nor
+Instead the mild Girsanov formula allows \nor to guess the explicit form of the invariant measure $\nu$ of $P_t,\,t\ge 0$ in case this measure exists and of the invariant measure $\mu$ of the stochastic convolution (stationary O.U).